 On one side of the bay, you have this incredible skyline, with skyscrapers tightly packed along the oceanfront full of glitzy hotels, shops, restaurants, and bars… …but look the other way, and you have the crumbling old splendor of the Casco Viejo.
 As in Cartagena over in Colombia, the government is investing huge amounts into renovating this beautiful part of the city.
-At the moment, it’s in that in-between stage – some of it has been restored, some of it is mid-way through, and the rest of it is still falling apart.
-If you head out in the evening, you’ll find pop up bars and clubs in buildings which look ready for demolition during the day.
+Unfortunately, it’s in that in-between stage – some of it has been restored, some is mid-way through, and the rest is still falling apart.
+If you head out in the evening, you’ll find pop-up bars and clubs in buildings which look ready for demolition during the day.

 Ancon Hill (Overlooking City View and Bridge of the Americas)

 Ancon Hill is visible from just about any vantage point in Panama City.
 This place was once used for the administration of the Panama Canal.
-The hike to the top will definitely reward you with an incredible view of the city, the Canal, Panama city skyline, Panama canal bridge, the Centennial Bridge and the Pacific Ocean.
+The hike to the top will definitely reward you with an incredible view of the city, the canal, the Panama City skyline, the Panama Canal Bridge, the Centennial Bridge, and the Pacific Ocean.

-If you plan to hike to the top of 600+ feet hill, remember to bring water, camera and definitely plan early.
-It can be also accessed by car or taxi.
+If you plan to hike to the top of a 600+ feet hill, remember to bring a water camera and plan early.
+It can also be accessed by car or taxi.